Annual Technical Report 2005 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2005/KR)

 International Intellectual Property Training Institute

 In 1987, the International Intellectual Property Training Institute (IIPTI) was established in Seoul as a KIPO affiliated organization.
 It initially offered 11 IPR training courses and moved to Daedeok Science Valley in Daejeon with the support of WIPO and the UNDP in February 1991.
-As of 2004, of the total 80 courses, IIPTI offers three courses for foreign trainees as follows:
+As of 2005, of the total 57 courses, IIPTI offers five courses for foreign trainees.

 IX.
 Other relevant matters